 Staycation is a fact of life for many of us this summer.
 But you don’t have to travel to have an adventure.
 Here’s our guide to brilliant fun and surprises at or close to home

-Adventures don’t only happen in far flung places, good news in a year when many more of us will be doing a ‘stay vay’.
+Adventures don’t only happen in far flung places, good news when many more of us plan some time doing a ‘stay vay’.
 Children are, on the whole, much easier to entertain than we adults – enjoying things with fresh eyes all the time, but especially when we put a creative spin on the places and opportunities closer to home.
 Our pick of six staycation ideas are perfect for young planners and adventurers, combining new twists and familiar turf to make memorable family activities over the long summer break.
 They don’t even require good weather.

 1. Map your manor